Notice: This page requires JavaScript to function properly.

 ...

-In all the functions of the previous chapters, we used positional arguments by explicitly indicating the arguments in the () parentheses, and then calling the function with the arguments in the appropriate order.
+In previous chapters, you used positional arguments by placing them in parentheses () and calling the function with arguments in the correct order.

-We can also specify arguments using a dictionary with the argument name as a keyword and the argument value as a value:
+You can also specify arguments using a dictionary, where each key represents the argument name and each value represents the argument value:

 def function_name(argument_name=default_value):